Image from Wyrmshadow

 Efficiency Maximization Paradigm system with former extensive asteroid belts, now half-complete dyson sphere.

-- Merrion - Text by Anders Sandberg
+- Merrion (Alpha Mensae) - Text by Anders Sandberg, partially updated by The Astronomer in 2021

-Honorary capital world of the NoCoZo
+Honorary capital system of the NoCoZo.

 - Metasoft Baseline Reserves - Text by Steve Bowers